adaorachi/grid-framework/README.md

 ## Features
 List of features ready and TODOs for future development
-* The project is an on-going and open-ended.
+* The project is an on-going and open-ended one.
 We will keep updating it with features when needed.

 ## Status
 The project is currently finished.